dedhedzed/discord-rat-arch/README.md

 </div>

 ## About Discord-RAT
-Discord-RAT can handle many clients concurrently, along with archiving, Windows and Linux compatibility (cross-platform), upload/downloading, reverse shell functionality, and much, much [more](https://github.com/codeuk/discord-rat#screenshots)!.
+Discord-RAT can handle many clients concurrently, along with archiving, Windows and Linux compatibility (cross-platform), upload/downloading, reverse shell functionality, and much, much [more](https://github.com/codeuk/discord-rat#screenshots)! *(The built agent is small in size, approx. 2mb)*

 This tool has been recently rewritten in [GoLang](https://go.dev), please star ⭐ it to show your support!